 Jenny McLeod Carlisle is well past her little girl years.
 She remembers them as happy, but not carefree.
 Playing outside with her younger sister and the other kids in the neighborhood until the lightning bugs flickered, and the street lights started their nightly watch, there was a touch of loneliness.
 At age 5, divorce took away her front-porch reading companion, and forced her Mom to work hard to fill both parental roles.
 Writing letters to her Daddy who lived a couple of hours away helped fill the void, and developed her writing voice.
 Even back then, when asked the standard question about what she wanted to do when she grew up, her answer was to write books.

-This new website is intended to encourage others who have the same focus, to seek God first (Matthew 6:33), to wait on Him to renew our strength (Isaiah 40:31) and humbly to walk in His way (Micah 6:8).
+This website is intended to encourage others who have the same focus, to seek God first (Matthew 6:33), to wait on Him to renew our strength (Isaiah 40:31) and humbly to walk in His way (Micah 6:8).

 May you be richly blessed by whatever you glean from her musings here.